sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 John will spend $30k on tuition and living expenses to get his master's degree in one year.
 Juan accepted an offer for $100k/yr cash compensation.
 Let's assume that John will accept a position after his master's degree paying $115k/yr cash compensation.
-Let's assume that all benefits are the same, and no bonuses or stock compensation is given.
+Let's assume that all benefits are the same, and no bonuses nor stock compensation are given.
 Let's assume that both John and Juan are good employees and will receive a 5% raise each year they work.
 The following table shows the lifetime earnings of each (for simplicity we are assuming that investing has not been invented yet).